 - Seeking, Recording and Managing Consent: Apply new consent rules and procedures to seek, record and manage consent.

 - Age Verification: Find out if you need to add protection for minors.

 - Prepare Procedure for Data Breach: Set up detection, reporting and investigation of a data breach.

 - Perform Needed Assessments: Make sure you’re following ICO guidelines to deliver privacy by design.

 - Appoint Data Protection Officer (DPO): If you haven’t appointed a DPO, do so.
 They are the lead on all GDPR processes.

-- Who Is Your Supervisory Authority: Depending on where you do business, there might be a different authority to report to, so you must know which one supervisors you and your territory.
+- Who Is Your Supervisory Authority: Depending on where you do business, there might be a different authority to report to, so you must know which one supervises you and your territory.

 Related Content on ProjectManager

 ProjectManager is more than just an award-winning software, it’s a virtual project management library.
-Browse hundreds of training videos and industry blog posts, but first, take a look at these recent and relevant articles published on our site.
+Browse hundreds of training videos, project management templates and industry blog posts, but first, take a look at these recent and relevant articles published on our site.